fssa-batch3/aravind.venkedeshwaran__web_project/README.md

     - Steps:
         1. Navigate to the registration page.
         2. Enter the required information such as name, email, and password.
-        3. Click the "Create Account" button.
+        3. Click the "Register" button.
     - Expected Result:
         - The user is redirected to the login page.

-### Create an account
+### Log In Their Account
 - Scenario 1: Successfully login in to account
     - Steps:
         1. Navigate to the login page.
-        2. Enter the required information such as email, and password.
+        2. Enter the required information such as email or name and password.
         3. Click the "login" button.
     - Expected Result:
         - The user is redirected to the user profile page.

-### View products/items
+### View Task Page
 - Scenario 1: Successfully view products/items
     - Steps:
-        1. Log in as a buyer.
+        1. Logged In.
         2. Navigate to the product listing page.
         3. View the list of available products/items.
     - Expected Result: